AyrtonStout/Bamboo/README.txt

 Changelog-

+v0.41
+-In progress on making stat changes reflect prior to equipping item

 v0.40 - The fix and enhance random crap series
 -Redid inventory class and its methods to make more sense at the expense of code length -Fixed long standing bug that would destroy the currently equipped item if equipping